Esri/arcgis-maps-sdk-dotnet-samples/src/Android/README.md

     * [List geodatabase versions](Xamarin.Android/Samples/LayersAndData/ListGeodatabaseVersions)

-    This sample demonstrates how to use LayersAndDataTask to get available geodatabase versions from the enterprise geodatabase.
-LayersAndData task will return the versions as a table that is shown to the user in a list.
+    This sample demonstrates how to use GeoprocessingTask to get available geodatabase versions from the enterprise geodatabase.
+Geoprocessing task will return the versions as a table that is shown to the user in a list.
 This is a good example how to use geoprocessing on mapless application.

     * [Raster layer (file)](Xamarin.Android/Samples/LayersAndData/RasterLayerFile)